BioSIM-Research-Group/toolBar/README.md

 You could install toolBar through [vmdStore](https://github.com/portobiocomp/vmdStore) (Recommended).

+If you want to run toolBar when starting VMD, please add the following lines to your .vmdrc or vmd.rc file:

+after idle {
+  toolBar::startGui
+}

 ## Contacts
 If you have any suggestion of new features, please contact us: nscerque@fc.up.pt